-Team health insights shows your teams’ work across a collection of ten coding and collaboration metrics across three categories.
-These metrics give you visibility into your teams’ activity in commits and PRs across three categories: culture, activity, and efficiency.
+Team health insights shows your teams’ work across a collection of coding, collaboration, and DORA metrics.
+These metrics give you visibility into your teams’ activity in commits and PRs across five categories: Activity, Culture, Efficiency, Predictability, and Reliability.

-There are a few ways to approach the decision of which metrics to view depending on your goals for the report:
+There are a few ways to approach the decision of which metrics to select, depending on your goals for the report:

-- Decide which metrics you want to drive change on for your team, then deselect all other metrics to make your most important metrics visible
+- Decide which metrics you want to use to drive change on your team, then deselect all other metrics to make your most important metrics visible.

-- Select only commit metrics to do a deep-dive into your teams’ coding practices
+- Select only commit metrics to dive deeper into your teams’ coding practices.

-Whatever way you decide to choose the metrics to view, make sure you customize the report to help you achieve your goals.
-Focusing on metrics most important to you and deselecting others gives you the right information to focus on without showing you extra information you might not need at the time.
+Whatever way you decide to choose metrics, make sure you customize the report to help you achieve your goals.
+Selecting only the metrics most important to you gives you the information you need to focus on team goals without extra noise.
 Change the metrics you’ve selected at any time to get a different view of your teams’ health.